Here is a link dealing with setup-for this software.

 As the RTK2go caster does not require user accounts, that leaves only option one.

 Tip: Make sure you are in fact sending the data from your base station into RTK2go before having your NTRIP Client rover devices connect to RTK2go looking for it.
 Those using RTKLIB code (STRSVR and others) to send data will often connect and then never send any actual data.
-Until SNIP sees some sort of data sent to it (and can perform analysis on it for a tens of seconds), your data will not be published for others to use.
+Until SNIP sees some sort of data sent to it (and can perform analysis on it for a tens of seconds), your data will not be published for others parties to use.

 You can easily see if your data stream is present at any time by looking at the Caster Table.
 The RTK2go site gets many thousands of connections every week from NTRIP Client rover devices seeking for data streams which are not (or no longer) present.